-The Company continues to explore the Mesquite-Imperial-Picacho district ("District") to discover new multi-million ounce oxide gold deposits.
-Programs are ongoing to generate drill targets and complete first pass mapping across the 28 kilometer District trend.
-2020 geophysical and geochemistry work successfully proved the "fingerprinting" target strategy for making new discoveries in the District and generated multiple high priority drill targets.
+The Company continues to explore the Mesquite-Imperial-Picacho district ("District") to discover new oxide gold deposits.
+Programs are ongoing to generate drill targets and complete mapping across the 28 kilometer District trend.
+2020 and Q1 2021geophysical and geochemistry work successfully proved the "fingerprinting" target strategy for targeting new discoveries in the District and generated multiple high priority drill targets.
 More work is planned for 2021 including: additional geochemistry and field mapping, infill geophysics and satellite alteration survey.

 The Company is engaging with the BLM to permit a multi-year drilling program that will include exploration targets immediately east of the Mesquite Gold Mine (owned by Equinox Gold), targets immediately west of the Imperial Project as well as resource growth targets within the original Imperial Project.
-The District targets are to make new multi-million ounce oxide gold discoveries.
+KORE does not consider the historic production or economic realization of Mesquite or Picacho as indicative of mineralization or the economics of any such mineralization at Imperial.
+The District targets are to make new oxide gold discoveries.
 The targets within the original Imperial Project are intended to grow the current resource, improving geologic understanding and delivering samples for metallurgical and geotechnical testing.
-Drilling is expected to start in H2 2021.
+Drilling is expected to start in H2 2021, subject to permitting.

 The Company continues to advance mine permitting efforts working closely with the local BLM office.
 The team is advancing engineering and environmental baseline work to submit the Plan of Operations for the mining project once the Record of Decision for the exploration drilling is granted.
 On the engineering and development work, Kappes Cassiday and Associates has completed heap leach and mine engineering to ensure a robust Plan of Operations suitable for submitting to the BLM.
-The Company expects to submit the mine Plan of Operations in the second half of 2020.
+The Company expects to submit the mine Plan of Operations in the second half of 2021.